MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 Hybrid computing combines classical and quantum computing processes to solve complex problems.

-In hybrid computing, the classical code controls the execution of quantum operations based on mid-circuit measurements while the physical qubits remain alive.
+In hybrid computing, the classical code controls the execution of quantum operations based on mid-circuit measurements while the physical qubits remain active.
 You can use common programming techniques, such as nested conditionals, loops, and function calls, in a single quantum program to run complex problems, reducing the number of shots needed.
 With qubit reuse techniques, larger programs can run on machines using a smaller number of qubits.

 This article explains how to submit hybrid jobs to Azure Quantum using the [QIR Adaptive RI](xref:microsoft.quantum.target-profiles) target profile.
 The Adaptive RI target profile offers support for mid-circuit measurements, measurement-based control flow, qubit reset, and classical integer computation.